heydarbadirli/hbcraft-contracts/README.md

         stakingToken = IERC20(`YOUR TOKEN CONTRACT ADDRESS`); // The address of the ERC20 token that will be used by program contract. stakingTarget = `YOUR TOKEN AMOUNT` ether; // This represents the contract's staking goal.

-        defaultMinimumDeposit = `YOUR TOKEN AMOUNT` ether; // Used to determine staking pool properties when the program launched with 'launchDefault' function.
+        defaultMinimumDeposit = `YOUR TOKEN AMOUNT` ether; // Used to determine staking pool properties when the program is launched with `launchDefault` function.
     }
 ```